-In a group of 3, We spent 45eu each, and we didn’t get any primi, (first courses) we split 3 mains (secondi) and split ONE dessert in 3, plenty of wine which was the only thing fairly priced but I left not feeling full and spending way too much.
+In a group of 3, We spent 45eu each, and we didn’t get any primi, (first courses) we split 3 paltry sized mains (secondi) and split ONE dessert in 3, a bottle of wine.
+Yet, I left not feeling full and spending way too much.
 I wasn’t a fan of the bollito (boiled beef served with sauces), the side of greens were pretty small at 7eu and the fagioli all’uccelletto (beans cooked in sage and tomato) were bland (sage, where art thou?) and the sauce tasted exactly like can tomato puree.

 -the butter chicken didn’t change my life, I don’t get why people rave so much about it- and this is the dish that gives Sostanza it’s identity!

-I admit to being contradicted by this assertion, with old recipes including one from Elizabeth David’s Italian Food on Florentine Chicken which resembles Sostanza’s butter chicken.
-The question proposed is: isn’t it worthy, being the only place in town serving this lesser-known traditional Tuscan/Florentine dish?
+I admit to being contradicted by this assertion, with old Florentine recipes including one from Elizabeth David’s Italian Food on Florentine Chicken which resembles Sostanza’s butter chicken.
+The objective question proposed is: isn’t it worthy, being the only place in town serving this lesser-known traditional Tuscan/Florentine dish?

 But what does ultimate food authority Artusi have to say about butter chicken?

 Pellegrino Artusi is considered an Italian cookbook hero, as he was the author of “The Science in the Kitchen and the Art of Eating Well.”
 It is an essential guidebook to all homecooks and us Italophiles obsessed with Italian food.
 This food literature classic, rife with humor and occasional doses of food history, lists hundreds of regional Italian recipes, techniques and was completed in Florence in 1891, 20 years after the unification of Italy.

 I referenced his book, looking for this butter chicken and the closest I found was Pollo alla Rudini, which indeed details chicken breasts being cooked in butter, but after having been dredged flour and dunked in a egg batter and cooked in a very similar manner that Sostanza cooks theirs (over hot hot fire) and served with a slice of lemon.

-In your rambling, opinionated trust,
+In your opinionated trust,